slact/nchan/README.md

   arguments: 0 - 5
   default: `(none)`
   context: server, location, if
-  > Defines a server or location as a publisher and subscriber endpoint.
+  > Defines a server or location as a pubsub endpoint.
 For long-polling, GETs subscribe. and POSTs publish.
 For Websockets, publishing data on a connection does not yield a channel metadata response.
 Without additional configuration, this turns a location into an echo server.

 - **nchan_subscriber** `[ websocket | eventsource | longpoll | intervalpoll ]`
   arguments: 0 - 4